Richard Maunder: Musicology

 Maunder created a new version of Mozart's Requiem.
 Following on from other musicologists such as Ernst Hess, Franz Beyer and Robert D. Levin, he presented a fundamental revision of Mozart's last work, in which, like his predecessors, he wanted to remove Süssmayr's additions as far as possible and replace them with Mozart's own ideas.
 This new version was recorded by Christopher Hogwood with the Academy of Ancient Music in 1983 and the score was published in 1988.
 In 1992 it was recorded by Rupert Gottfried Frieberger.

 In doing so, Maunder rejected Süssmayr's Sanctus and Benedictus completely and removed them from the work; he considered only the Agnus Dei to be authentic because of its comparisons with other church music works by Mozart.
 Maunder also composed an Amen fugue for the conclusion of the Lacrimosa, for which he took Mozart's sketch sheet and a fugue for organ roll by Mozart (K. 608) as a starting point.
 He also fundamentally revised Süssmayr's instrumentation throughout the Requiem.

 This version was performed several times in German-speaking countries, including a dance version Requiem! by Birgit Scherzer.

 Maunder's edition of Mozart's C minor Mass was published in 1990 and was first recorded by Hogwood in the same year.

+Maunder edited also pieces by Francesco Geminiani, Tomaso Albinoni, Henry Purcell, members of the Bach Family, Giuseppe Sammartini and others.